-Although the default site work cost in the WBS models reflects a median value, the user can enter a different rate in the WBS cost database based on site-specific conditions.
+Although the default site work cost in the WBS models reflects a median value, the user can enter a different rate in the data extracted from the WBS cost database based on site-specific conditions.
 A higher cost factor should be entered for projects where the site conditions may require higher-than-average site work costs (e.g., a site with steep terrain that may require retaining walls).
-Conversely, a lower rate should be entered for projects where the site conditions may require lower-thanaverage site work costs (e.g., a site where little grading is needed and where requirements for infrastructure and other site improvement are minimal or where portions are already in-place).
+Conversely, a lower rate should be entered for projects where the site conditions may require lower-than-average site work costs (e.g., a site with steep terrain that may require may require lower-than-average site work costs (e.g., a site where little grading is needed and where requirements for infrastructure and other site improvement are minimal or where portions are already in-place).